top of page

 What are the other treatment options for Baker’s cyst?

-Baker’s cyst treatment options depend on the cause.
+Treatment for Baker’s cyst in the knee depends on the cause.
 The majority of cases are managed non-surgically.
 However, Baker’s cysts can reoccur even after surgical removal.

 The treatment options include: